-(b) For parallel operation (which excludes rapid or gradual bumpless transfer), islanding protection schemes of two different functional types must be provided to prevent a generating unit energising a part of the distribution system that has become isolated from the remainder of the transmission or distribution system under all operating modes.
-The Generator must demonstrate that two different functional types of islanding protection schemes have been provided.
+- (a) For sustained parallel operation, islanding protection of two different functional types must be provided to prevent a generating unit energising a part of the distribution system that has become isolated from the remainder of the transmission or distribution system.
+In some cases the protection specified in Table 3.6 may meet this requirement for one of the two required functional types.
+Nevertheless, the Generator must demonstrate that two different functional types means of islanding protection have been provided. - (b) Islanding protection must operate within 2 seconds to ensure disconnection before the first distribution system reclosing attempt (typically 5 seconds).
+Relay settings are to be agreed with the Network Service Provider.